NVIDIA/warp/docs/codegen.rst

 Example: Static Conditionals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If/else/elif conditions that are constant can be eliminated from the generated code.
-We can leverage such mechanism by using ``wp.static()`` inside the branch condition to yield a constant boolean.
+If/else/elif conditions that are constant can be eliminated from the generated code by using ``wp.static()`` inside the branch condition to yield a constant boolean.
 This can provide improved performance by avoiding branching and can be useful for generating specialized kernels:

 .. code:: python